-Women college students--Illinois--Evanston--Social life and customs
+Women college students--Social life and customs

 Found in 6 Collections and/or Records:

 Ardis Nadine Kuhnen graduated from Northwestern University with a Bachelor of Science degree (majoring in art) in 1951.
 Her papers contain art coursework, and information about student life in the late 1940s and early 1950s.
 The papers include some material related to her father, Arthur Nicholas Kuhnen.

 The Patricia Murphey Scrapbook provides a vivid snapshot of student life during WWII.
 The scrapbook, documenting Murphey's busy years at Northwestern, holds newspaper clippings, programs and announcements, and photographs.

-The Josie B. Crandon Nash Papers consist of correspondence received by Nash, a Northwestern alumna (College of Liberal Arts, 1887), between 1888 and 1901, and illuminate the social life of a young married woman at the turn of the century.
+The Josie B. Crandon Nash Papers consist of correspondence received by Nash (Northwestern University College of Liberal Arts, 1887), between 1888 and 1901, and illuminate the social life of a young college-educated, married woman at the turn of the century.